19hours/sg-statutes/Acts/Legal Profession Act.md

 49\.—(1) There shall be 15 elected members of the Council consisting of —

-(a) 6 practitioner members, each of whom shall be an advocate and solicitor of not less than 12 years’ standing on the day of his nomination for election to the Council;
+(a) 7 practitioner members, each of whom is an advocate and solicitor of not less than 15 years’ standing on the day of his nomination for election to the Council;

+[Act 16 of 2016 wef 01/08/2016]

-(b) 5 practitioner members, each of whom shall be an advocate and solicitor of under 12 years’ but not less than 7 years’ standing on the day of his nomination for election to the Council; and
+(b) 4 practitioner members, each of whom is an advocate and solicitor of less than 15 years’ but not less than 5 years’ standing on the day of his nomination for election to the Council; and

+[Act 16 of 2016 wef 01/08/2016]

-(c) 4 practitioner members, each of whom shall be an advocate and solicitor of under 7 years’ standing on the day of his nomination for election to the Council.
+(c) 4 practitioner members, each of whom is an advocate and solicitor of less than 5 years’ standing on the day of his nomination for election to the Council.

-[30/86]
+[Act 16 of 2016 wef 01/08/2016]

 (2) Subject to the provisions of this Act, every elected member of the Council shall hold office as a member of the Council for 2 years.